Trump suggests unauthorized migrants will vote. The idea stirs his base, but ignores reality

 Millions are in the U.S. seeking asylum or entering on parole, a legal authority granted for humanitarian reasons or when deemed a “significant public benefit.”
 Asylum-seekers and those on parole may be eligible to work but cannot vote.
 That right is exclusively held for citizens, unless specifically allowed for local elections.

 U.S. authorities made 5.9 million arrests for illegal crossings from Mexico from March 2021, when a COVID-inspired lull ended, through November 2023.
-That included a record-high 2.2 million arrests in the 12 months ending Sept.
+That included a record-high 2.2 million arrests in the 12-month period ending Sept.
 30, 2022.
 Many people are released to seek asylum in immigration courts, which are backlogged with 3 million cases that take years to decide.

 The White House and Congress are negotiating how best to reduce the number of migrants traveling to the southern border.
 Meanwhile, public confusion around border policy leaves room for false claims to spread, said Jared Holt, a senior analyst at the Institute for Strategic Dialogue, a London-based think tank that tracks online hate, disinformation and extremism.